“Show me a man with a tattoo, and I’ll show you a man with an interesting past,” Jack London.

 According to IBIS World, the industry accounts for $1.4 billion as of 2021.
 The U.S. represents the biggest tattoo market generating $1.1 billion annually.

-How to start a tattoo shop?
+How to open a tattoo shop?
 This isn’t an easy task.
 However, it’s doable with proper steps and tools.
-Here are 17 steps to take:
+Here are 17 steps to take.

 As for customers, they’re usually of three types: